SainsburyWellcomeCentre/neuro/docs/_sources/main/user_guide/tools/cells_to_brainrender.md.txt

 #### Positional
 * [Cellfinder](https://github.com/SainsburyWellcomeCentre/cellfinder)
 cells file to be converted
 * Output filename.
-Should end with '.h5'
+Should end with '.h5'.
+If the containing directory doesn't exist, it will be created.

 #### The following options may also need to be used: